anou/iftheme-docs/plugins/wysija-newsletters/readme.txt

 = 2.0.2 - 2012-06-21 =

 * fixed missing title on widget when cache plugin activated
-* fixed update procedure to Wysija version "2.0" failed! on some MySQL servers
+* fixed update procedure to MailPoet version "2.0" failed! on some MySQL servers
 * fixed W3C validation for subscription form with empty action: replace with #wysija
 * fixed forbidden iframe subfolder corrected to a home url with params
 * improved theme installation with PclZip